Microsoft Dataverse: The Foundation for Enterprise-Grade Power Platform Solutions

 - Your data is relational (not just flat lists)

-- You need secure, role-based access
+- You need secure, role-based access control

-- You’re building multiple connected apps
+- You're building multiple connected apps or solutions

 - You want to scale beyond simple solutions